-Customer Name: Non Attributable (If applicable) Comment Reference: LDP01/MIR/CONS/00107/1/003 Comment Method: ONLINE Customer Type: Not Available Verbatim Comment: "I would agree with keeping the road access for MIR39 and ED3.
+Customer Name: Non Attributable (If applicable) Comment Reference: LDP01/MIR/CONS/00107/1/003 Comment Method: ONLINE Customer Type: Information not available Verbatim Comment:

+"I would agree with keeping the road access for MIR39 and ED3.
 I would not agree with siting a new road anywhere else.
 It would not be sustainable.
 I do not agree with option 3.